roph42/Dockerized-technos-stacks/README.md

 ### How to run build docker image from Dockerfile in this repo ?

-- Create your project using the desired tecnology
+- Create your project using the desired technology
 - Copy the appropriate **Dockerfile** in the project's directory
 - Build the image
   > [!NOTE]